Amelia Mott Gummere papers

-The Amelia Mott Gummere papers (1831, 1881-1937) consist of Mott’s research and writing focused mainly on Quaker topics and John Woolman.
-The John Woolman series (1831, 1889-1890, 1901-1937) consists of primary source documents both original and reproductions related to John Woolman, including legal records, personal documents, photos, portraits, drawings, reproductions of journal pages, and his published and unpublished works, as well as the Gummere’s research on John Woolman, including publications about his work, correspondence, biographical notes, Woolman family genealogy, articles, and newspaper clippings collected over time during Gummere’s writing process.
+The Amelia Mott Gummere papers consist of research and writing mainly concerning Quaker topics and John Woolman.
+The John Woolman series (1831, 1889-1890, 1901-1937) consists of primary source documents (both original and reproductions) related to John Woolman, including legal records, personal documents, photos, portraits, drawings, reproductions of journal pages, and his published and unpublished works, as well as the Gummere’s research on John Woolman, including publications about his work, correspondence, biographical notes, Woolman family genealogy, articles, and newspaper clippings collected over time during Gummere’s writing process.
 Also included within the Woolman series are documents related to the publication of The Journals and Essays of John Woolman, such as Gummere’s correspondence with readers, newspaper clippings, book reviews, and documents related to the John Woolman Association and other memorial projects.

-Other research and writing within the collection are Mott’s work on Quaker topics including material for several unpublished articles such as her notes on the origin and development of Quaker Discipline and “Quaker Meetings from the Social Side,” as well as correspondences related to Quaker customs, meetings, and research on both individuals and families.
-Gummere’s local history research materials include correspondence related to Burlington, N.J., Pennsylvania, Philadelphia, and William Penn.
-Also included are unpublished short stories for children such as “Daniel Offley and Indian Music,” and her unpublished and illustrated version of The Book of Tobit.
+Other research and writing within the collection are Amelia Mott Gummere’s work on Quaker topics including material for several unpublished articles such as her notes on the origin and development of Quaker Discipline and “Quaker Meetings from the Social Side,” as well as correspondences related to Quaker customs, meetings, and research on both individuals and families.
+Gummere’s local history research materials include correspondence related to Burlington, New Jersey, Pennsylvania, Philadelphia, and William Penn.
+Also included are unpublished short stories for children, such as “Daniel Offley and Indian Music,” and her unpublished and illustrated version of The Book of Tobit.

 Other miscellaneous documents contained within the collection include personal projects and papers such as a genealogical map of Abraham Lincoln’s family and some notes on Gummere’s own family.